tolgaunlu99/A-space-themed-2D-arcade-shooter-inspired-by-Galaga/README.md

 A space-themed 2D arcade shooter inspired by Galaga — destroy asteroids, manage fuel, and survive enemy ships in deep space!
 # My Space-Themed Game – 2D Arcade Shooter

 This is a space-themed 2D arcade shooter inspired by the legendary game Galaga, developed as a midterm project for CENG 454.
-It blends retro gameplay with modern mechanics like fuel management, collision physics, and enemy AI — all rendered with custom assets and classic music.
+It blends retro gameplay with modern mechanics like fuel management, collision physics, and enemy AI — all rendered with custom assets and classic music

 ## 🚀 Game Overview